qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/PresenceApi.md

 - **Accept**: application/json

 <a name="getPlacePresenceCounter"></a>
-# **getPlacePresenceCounter**
-> PlacePresenceCounter getPlacePresenceCounter(placeId)

-Gets the number of people currently inside the place&#39;s trackingArea.
+## **GET** /presence/place/{placeId}/counter

 Gets the number of people currently inside the place&#39;s trackingArea.
 Only web-app administrators can access this end-point.

 ### Parameters